 Step 1 – Check Java Version

 First, make sure you have java installed on your system.
 It is recommended the last version of Oracle Java 1.6.x, patch level 45, or the latest Oracle Java 7 or OpenJDK 6 build 27 or OpenJDK 7.
-Use the following command to check installed java version.
+Use the following command to check the installed java version.

 If you do not have already installed java on your system, use below link to install latest java version.